Introduction to HTML Favicon

-Code Explanation: In the above code, I have created a small oval icon and converted into a favicon.
-It is to be noted that an icon displays in Internet Explorer and in many browsers it doesn’t support.
+Code Explanation: In the above code, I have created a small oval icon and converted it into a favicon.
+It is to be noted that an icon displays in Internet Explorer, and in many browsers, it doesn’t support it.
 IE takes the icon from the root directory.
-If there is no specified path in the HTML file it displays 404 error from the server response.
-To do so, probably it is necessary to empty the cache of your websites to update the favicon.
-As web browsers are very strong on holding cached favicons persistently.
+If there is no specified path in the HTML file, it displays a 404 error from the server response.
+To do so, probably it is necessary to empty the cache of your websites to update the favicon as web browsers are very strong on holding cached favicons persistently.

-Coming to the end, favicon logo plays a vital role in website development and also, we have seen various methods in creating a favicon thereby achieving compatibility in cross-browser.
+Coming to an end, the favicon logo plays a vital role in website development and also, we have seen various methods in creating a favicon, thereby achieving compatibility in cross-browser.
 This icon helps in creating a visual specification with the domain name.
 Adding them to the website is so easy as they guide for site recognition and branding and helps the web designer to mark their professionalism.

 This is a guide to HTML Favicon.
-Here we discuss the definition and how to create and insert html favicon along with a different example and its code implementation.
+Here we discuss the definition and how to create and insert an HTML favicon along with a different example and its code implementation.
 You may also look at the following articles to learn more –